How to Start Your Group Nutrition Practice

 Explore this in-depth step-by-step guide for dietitians about how to start your group nutrition practice

 Making the transition from solo provider to group nutrition practice is an exciting and sometimes, daunting, journey.

-Often times, dietitians look to establish a group practice when their workload becomes too much for one person to manage.
+Oftentimes, dietitians look to establish a group practice when their workload becomes too much for one person to manage.
 As a solo provider, there is a limited number of clients that you can realistically see in a day.
-Bringing on other providers, will allow you to grow your client base, increase revenue and extended the reach of your brand.
+Bringing on other providers will allow you to grow your client base, increase revenue and extend the reach of your brand.